jordify/logs-analysis-jjg/README.md

 # Logs Analysis

-A reporting tool to help analyze our news articles
+A reporting tool to help analyze our news articles and provide three key insights to questions posed in this excersize.

+This tool requires the "news" database provided by Udacity [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).

+Run `logsAnalysis -c` to see how the analytics turned out!

 ## Usage
 ```